Ottobock—Mobility for People

 The medical technology company Otto Bock HealthCare has seen stable growth for years: in 2013, sales rose by 12.2% to EUR 724.1 million, adjusted for currency exchange effects, and the number of employees increased to over 6,000 worldwide.
 The global activities of the company are coordinated from the head office in Duderstadt.
 A network of distribution and service companies in 50 countries places the company near its customers thanks to a global presence.

-With its five divisions of Prosthetics, Orthotics, Neurorehabilitation, Mobility Solutions and MedicalCare, the company is ideally positioned and capable of offering its customers a virtually unprecedented wide range of products and extensive services.
+With its four divisions of Prosthetics, Orthotics, Mobility Solutions and MedicalCare, the company is ideally positioned and capable of offering its customers a virtually unprecedented wide range of products and extensive services.

 The fundamental corporate values developed in over 90 years of the family company Ottobock's history are embodied in trust and reliability.
 Tradition and progress are not seen as contradictions, but as a natural entity.
 Despite the steadily increasing pace of opening up new markets and target groups and developing new technologies, one thing remains unchanged: people are at the centre of it all.
 The quality of our products is measured by the degree to which they improve independence and quality of life in everyday life.

 Respectful, engaged, human, authentic, playful, open-minded, enterprising and bold - these are the attributes that also describe the company and brand Ottobock today.
 More than 6,000 employees around the world work with passion and commitment to fill these words with life—in dealing with the users of our products in a respectful manner and through constructive dialogue with our customers.
 Each and every one of them helps to increase the mobility and freedom of people with disabilities.
 Converting technical innovation to technology for people poses a challenge.
 This requires innovative strength and the courage to go where no one has gone before.